Introduction to Electronic Circuits

 Case Study: Rectifier Circuits in Phone Chargers

 A phone charger is fundamentally a rectifier circuit.
-It first uses a transformer to step down the high AC voltage, then a **diode bridge** converts the AC to pulsating DC.
-A large electrolytic **capacitor in series** smooths the ripple, and finally, a voltage regulator (IC) ensures the stable
+It first uses a transformer to step down the high AC voltage, then a diode bridge converts the AC to pulsating DC.
+A large electrolytic smoothing capacitor (across the DC output) reduces ripple, and finally, a voltage regulator (IC) ensures the stable 5V output required for charging your phone battery.

 Electronic Eye